 One of life's great questions is "Who am I?"
 A beloved Primary song helps even little children answer this question.
 We sing, "I am a child of God, and he has sent me here."
 The knowledge that we are children of God provides strength, comfort, and hope.

-You are a literal child of God, spiritually begotten in the premortal life.
-As His child, you can be assured that you have divine, eternal potential and that He will help you in your sincere efforts to reach that potential.
+We are all literally children of God, spiritually begotten in the premortal life.
+As His children, we can be assured that we have divine, eternal potential and that He will help us in our sincere efforts to reach that potential.

 The Supreme Creator